Statistical biases in measurements with multiple candidates: Definitions

 The above-mentioned techniques have an associated signal efficiency, which contributes to the total selection efficiency.
-The latter is often determined using simulated data or a control channel.
+The latter is often determined using simulated data or a control channel, which may incorrectly model the candidate multiplicity.
 This is discussed further \withSections{in Sec~\ref{Sec:Efficiencies}}{below}.

 \withSections{